alegunta-git/turbo-guide/rdg/list books.md

+Wishlist
+* "The Pentagon’s Brain: An Uncensored History of DARPA, America’s Top Secret Military Research Agency was a Pulitzer Prize finalist, with Columbia University’s awards committee"

 ## On writing
 * Goins, Jeff.
 You are a Writer (so start acting like one)
 * King, Stephen.
 On Writing: A Memoir Of The Craft